Supergod

 Supergod is a 5-issue comic book limited series created by Warren Ellis, published by Avatar Press, with art by Garrie Gastonny.
 Issue 1 was released in November 2009.

 In an essay written at the time of publication, Warren Ellis said:

+Supergod is regarded as the third and final series in Ellis' Avatar Press-published "Superhuman Trilogy" dealing with the creation of superheroes, preceded by Black Summer and No Hero.
+Prior to Supergods release, Warren Ellis said in an interview that, "Black Summer was about superhumans who were too human.
+No Hero was about superhumans who were inhuman.
+Supergod is about superhumans who are no longer human at all, but something else.
+The third leg of a thematic trilogy if you like."